UCSantaBarbara/slack-hubot-apigateway/README.md

 ## What version am I running?

 To ensure that Heroku is running your deployed changes, you can chat `misc version` to see what version is running in Heroku.
 That version running should match the commit sha in HEAD on master.
+This command requires that [Dyno Metadata](https://devcenter.heroku.com/articles/dyno-metadata) be enabled.

 ## Todo List